massimobonanni/mslearn-azure-developer/instructions/azure-app-auth/02-graph-user-profile.md

 ## Create a .NET console app to send and receive messages

 Now that the needed resources are deployed to Azure the next step is to set up the console application.
-The following steps are performed in the cloud shell.
+TThe following steps are performed in your local environment.

+1. Create a folder named **graphapp**, or a name of your choosing, for the project.

+1. Launch **Visual Studio Code** and select **File > Open folder...** and select the project folder.

+1. Select **View > Terminal** to open a terminal.

-1. Run the following commands to create a directory to contain the project and change into the project directory.
+1. Run the following command in the VS Code terminal to create the .NET console application.

-    ```
-    mkdir graphapp
-    cd graphapp
-    ```

 1. Create the .NET console application.